We all have a role to play in making our communities safer.

-- Entertainment precincts/nightlife areas, laneways, residential streets, travelling on public transport and bike/shared pathways are places where more people report feeling unsafe.
+- Entertainment precincts and nightlife areas, laneways, residential streets, travelling on public transport, and bike and shared pathways are places where more people report feeling unsafe.

-- Seeing or experiencing people speeding in cars, litter/rubbish, alcohol/drug debris, graffiti and noisy/rowdy/inconsideratate behaviour in the street contributes most to people feeling unsafe.
+- Seeing or experiencing people speeding in cars, litter or rubbish, alcohol and drug debris, graffiti, and noisy, rowdy and inconsideratate behaviour in the street contributes most to feeling unsafe.

-- Just over half (50.9%) of residents felt that they live in a close-knit neighbourhood, significantly less than the Victorian estimate (61.0%).
+- Just over half (50.9 per cent) of residents felt that they live in a close-knit neighbourhood, significantly less than the Victorian estimate (61.0 per cent).

-- There were 9494 criminal incidents in 2020, an 8.4% increase from 2019.
+- There were 9,494 criminal incidents in 2020, an 8.4 per cent increase from 2019.
 Public health and safety offences related to COVID restrictions caused the biggest increase.

-- People aged 25–34 years experience the most harm and males experience more harm than females.
-For the last five years, Stonnington has had a higher rate of victimisation than the Victorian average.
+- People aged 25 to 34 experience the most harm, and males experience more harm than females.
+Stonnington has had a higher victimisation rate for the last five years than the Victorian average.

-- 74% of all crime in Stonnington was categorised as low harm crime, 15.3% was considered medium harm crime and 10.7% was considered high harm crime.
+- Of all crimes in Stonnington, 74 per cent were categorised as low harm crime, 15.3 per cent as medium harm crime, and 10.7 per cent as high harm crime.